nsanchita2609/sentinel/README.md

-# Welcome to our prototyple project
+# Welcome to our prototyle project

 ## Project info